hygieia/hygieia/hygieia-jenkins-plugin/README.md

 Create an HPI file to install in Jenkins (HPI file will be in `target/hygieia-publisher.hpi`).

     mvn clean package

+# Important
+This plugin uses the Hygieia core package.
+The main project is JDK 1.8 compiled, if you have Jenkins running on previous Java versions, make sure to recompile core package with that previous version and then build this Jenkins plugin.

 # Jenkins instruction